Investing in Palladium

 The minimum purchase amount for palladium at Monex is 10-ounces, whether for bullion or coin form.
 For legal tender Canadian Maple Leaf palladium bullion coins, the minimum purchase is one unit, containing 10 one-ounce pure platinum coins.

 Once you have decided on the type and quantity of palladium to purchase, your Monex Account Representative will assist you in executing your order over the phone, and your purchase and price will be confirmed on a tape recorded line after your acknowledgment.
 A written confirmation will then be sent to you with the details of your order.
 Payment may be made after you order, but must be initiated on the day of purchase, which means you must mail or wire funds on the day of your purchase.
-You can have your metal (a) shipped to your home; (b) made available for pick-up at over 30 facilities across the U.S. and Canada; or (c) have your metal delivered to a bank/depository for storage.
+You can have your metal shipped to your home, made available for pick-up at one of our affiliated secure locations located across the U.S., or have your metal delivered to a bank/depository for storage.

 For bank wires from domestic banks, the funds are good (reliable) upon receipt.
 For bank wires of U.S. funds from foreign banks, the funds are good upon bank verification.
 Cashier’s checks and personal checks are also accepted; however, a hold-funds period of from five to ten days and bank verification are required.
 Cash, credit cards, convenience checks, payment in foreign currency or checks drawn on foreign banks are not acceptable.